Souvenirs and Memorabilia

 Somehow the jungle had a way of wearing the spit shine off of my old jungle boots.
 I used a similar picture of these same boots when I designed the Rucksack Grunt book cover.

+Pictured is a poncho liner.
+In the jungle, we made make-shift tents with our ponchos and slept inside them with our poncho liners as a blanket.
 I also used a picture of this poncho liner when designing the Rucksack Grunt book cover.

 Accessories